 Parents across households reported challenges and tension in managing their children’s use of technology like phones and computers, but not the same issues in relation to TV.
 While we did not explicitly ask families to define or explain what they regarded as “screentime”, what is clear is that TV is not presenting the same issues for families as our devices, computers video games and social media do.
 Television, it seems, does not cause the same levels of conflict, guilt or stress in families that more recent devices do.

 Television, of course, benefits from a long-standing, non-threatening place in the family home for generations, bringing with it a non-threatening familiarity that is not as apparent in newer devices.

 When it comes to entertainment, TV is still the main player, with the medium appearing to be considered by participants as more about a family activity than an individual activity.

-While television has evolved in recent times, it’s ongoing transformation to becoming “smarter”, and provide access to streaming and on-demand services are seen as beneficial by families.
+While television has evolved in recent times, it’s ongoing transformation to becoming “smarter”, and providing access to streaming and on-demand services, are seen as beneficial by families.